- This event has passed.

-NSW – One-day lunch run to the Megalong Valley, Blue Mountains
+NSW – Thursday one-day lunch run to the Megalong Valley, Blue Mountains – Meet at 9.30am for a 10.00am departure at the Wentworth Falls Bowling Club

 The Megalong Valley is part of the Blue Mountains of New South Wales.
 It is located west of Katoomba.
 On its eastern side, the valley is separated from the Jamison Valley by Narrow Neck Plateau.
 The Shipley Plateau overlooks part of the valley.